A woman lost both her legs and almost died after using a tampon correctly.

 Wasser, known as the ‘girl with the golden legs’, now works as a model – she’s walked the runway for Louis Vuitton and appeared in Vogue, Harper’s Bazaar and Glamour.

-The 36-year-old emphasises the importance of awareness about TSS, saying “Every single person needs to be aware of this.
+The 36-year-old emphasises the importance of awareness about TSS, saying: “Every single person needs to be aware of this.
 People think they’re invincible but no one is off limits.”

-Wasser – who now exclusively uses period pads – also wants to dispel the myth that TSS is caused by leaving tampons in for more than eight hours, she says the illness can happen even to those who use them correctly.
+Wasser – who now exclusively uses period pads – also wants to dispel the myth that TSS is caused by leaving tampons in for more than eight hours, she says the illness can even happen to those who use them correctly.

 Cleveland Clinic elaborates: “There isn’t a set time for when symptoms of TSS start after using a tampon.”